cyrichardson/docs-cloud-keep/api-docs/concepts.rst

 credential, configuration file, etc.  The typical use case for a secret is an encryption key that you wish to store away from prying eyes.

-Some examples of a secret may include:
+For example, you can create a secret to store the following types of data:

   * Private RSA Key
   * X.509 Certificate
   * Passphrase